MPC of Uncertain Nonlinear Systems with Meta-Learning for Fast Adaptation of Neural Predictive Models: Problem Formulation

 Collecting data is often expensive in many applications.
 Therefore, $\mathcal{D}_{\text{target}}$ is typically of limited size.
 Training with limited data can lead to poor prediction performance of NSSMs, which can adversely affect predictive control performance.
 To address this challenge, we propose a meta-learning framework.
 The framework is designed to acquire an NSSM, usually offline, that leverages data from multiple source systems that share similarities with the target system.

 For instance, the source system could be a numerical model or a digital twin of the target system, and is easily accessible.
-It could also be a system with modified physical parameters (e.g., different load, friction parameters, etc.) This aggregated model enables quick online adaptation to the target system through few-shot learning, requiring only a small number of data points.
+It could also be a system with modified physical parameters (e.g., different load, friction parameters, etc.).
 As another motivating example, suppose that we successfully control some manufacturing process governed by a nonlinear system, and have access to data from this system.
 However, the manufacturing requirements change, which corresponds to a change in the physical parameters in the system, and the controller performance needs to be adjusted.
-By using meta-learning, we propose a method that achieves this adjustment using very few actual measurements from the new system (the target system), by shifting the data requirements to multiple previously observed systems (the source systems).
+By using meta-learning, we propose a method that achieves this adjustment using very few actual measurements from the new system (the target system).

 Assume that we have access to a dataset containing input and output trajectories generated by $N_s$ different source systems in the form of \eqref{eqn:sys}, where the $k$-th system is parameterized by some vector $\theta_k$ sampled from the distribution $\Theta$.
 It is important to know that $\theta_k$ need not to be known.
 We represent the source dataset as